Corporate Commercial Bank: Products and services

-Corpbank has established itself as one of the most dynamically developing banks in Bulgaria.
-The bank offers a wide range of bank services for both individual and corporate clients.
-According to its experts, the competitiveness of Corpbank is due to a number of factors among which: understanding of the target markets and focus on export oriented companies.
-The stable client base is due to the long-term relations with leading companies in the spheres of trade, energy and utility services, construction, etc.
+Corpbank had established itself as one of the most dynamically developing banks in Bulgaria.
+The bank offered a wide range of bank services for both individual and corporate clients.
+According to its experts, the competitiveness of Corpbank was due to a number of factors among which: understanding of the target markets and focus on export oriented companies.
+The stable client base was due to the long-term relations with leading companies in the spheres of trade, energy and utility services, construction, etc.

 Corporate social responsibility

-Corpbank conducts its corporate social responsibility by supporting initiatives and projects in the fields of education, healthcare, science, sports, culture, etc. Some of the initiatives include:
+Corpbank conducted its corporate social responsibility by supporting initiatives and projects in the fields of education, healthcare, science, sports, culture, etc. Some of the initiatives included: